michoko999/NetBox-Bulk-Importer/README.md

    - Replace the placeholder `url` variable with the bulk import endpoint of your NetBox instance (e.g., `http://192.168.1.X/dcim/device-types/bulk_import/`).
    - Replace the `csrftoken` and `sessionid` in the `cookies` dictionary with valid values from your session.

 2. Place all the YAML files you want to upload into the `yaml` directory (or update the `yaml_directory` variable to point to your desired directory).
+YAML files can also be found in the [NetBox Device Type Library](https://github.com/netbox-community/devicetype-library).

 3. Run the script:
     ```bash